kevingosse/kevingosse.github.io/content/posts/2024-04-09-crash-in-the-crashanalyzer.md

 }
 ```

 This gave me the line of the `munmap` call in the eBPF output that was causing the issue.
-With this information, combined with the `printf` statements that I added earlier in the DAC, confirmed my suspicions.
+This information, combined with the `printf` statements that I added earlier in the DAC, confirmed my suspicions.

 Program output:
 ```